 - Shout-Out: "Wake Up (It's 1984)", for obvious reasons.

-- “No Spill Blood” is an Island of Doctor Moreau reference.
+- “No Spill Blood” is a The Island of Doctor Moreau reference.

 - Single Stanza Song: "Tender Lumplings"

 - The Sixties: Both "Just Another Day" and "Dead Man's Party" evoke this - "Just Another Day" with its psychedelic imagery and wailing synthesizer, and "Dead Man's Party" with its surf-rock guitar and a pre-climactic bridge that is eerily reminiscent of "Light My Fire".

 - Skeletal Musician: The cover art of "Dead Man's Party" features a skeletal mariachi band.